Happy New Year Everyone!

 1. Take A Walk

-This has to be my #1 favorite pastime without doubt.
+This has to be my #1 favourite pastime without a doubt.
 The benefits of walking are well known; it de-stresses, burns calories, lowers blood pressure and blood sugar levels and it’s absolutely free!
 Getting out into the natural light also gives us that all important shot of vitamin D improving our mood and helping to fight those winter blues.
-I just love a good long winter walk on Streedagh Beach in Sligo (pictured above with Benbulben in the background) wrapped snugly in my favorite Aran Zipper Cardigan with my dog Lucy.
+I just love a good long winter walk on Streedagh Beach in Sligo (pictured above with Benbulben in the background) wrapped snugly in my favourite Aran Zipper Cardigan with my dog Lucy.

 2. Take A Seaweed Bath